Rosengate/exedra/README.md

 ======
 Let's get it running through some quick usages.

-At the end of this file, this is how your sample project directory may look like :
+Assuming that you've done that installation through composer, at the end of this file, this is how your sample project directory may look like :
 ```
 | /public
 | ─ index.php